dmfay/massive-js/docs/document_queries.md

 });
 ```

-## A Word About ID and Documents
+## A Word About IDs and Documents

 We need to give every row in our document table a primary key - this is still a relational system.
-So, for that, we use a serial integer which should work for most people 99.99% of the time.

-If you think you'll have bigger needs, you can create your own scheme as you like and just query it with Massive.
+If you allow Massive to create the table, this will be a serial integer by default, but if you create or modify your own, UUIDs are also supported.

-When we save your document we pull the key off to save space.
+When we save your document we pull the primary key off to save space.
 When you query it, we return only the body column and push the id back on for you.
 This reduces redundancy and even though it's a small bit of space, it's something.